 King Of R&WeeeeOoooWeeee Bobby V & Pleasure P Postpone Mildly Anticipated Hit Battle

-We rock with Bobby V and Pleasure P They have JAMS in their catalogs and represent a golden era in R&B. But we’re just a bit confused about their upcoming hit battle and the “everyone” who asked for it.
+We rock with Bobby V and Pleasure P. They have JAMS in their catalogs and represent a golden era in R&B. But we’re just a bit confused about their upcoming hit battle and the “everybody” who asked for it.

-And we mean this with absolutely no disrespect at all but we’re just confused about Pleasure P doing the absolute most by explaining AT LENGTH why they postponed something very few people asked for in the first place.
+And we mean this with absolutely no disrespect at all but we’re just baffled at Pleasure P doing the absolute most by explaining AT LENGTH why they postponed something very few people asked for in the first place.

-Now, if you’re actually excited about the battle, let us know but, until then, we’ll continue cackling at the bewilderment over this R&Beat
+Naturally, Bobby V responded by blaming Pleasure P for the hold up in the latest questionable development in a string of questionable developments that sparked hilarious bewilderment across R&B Twitter.

 Peep the pettiest reactions to Bobby V & Pleasure P’s R&Beat Battle on the flip.